andreamazza89/CV/README.md

 ## Skills

-#### Analytical Thinking
+#### Analytical thinking - Problem solving

-  * Simplicity | Strive to simplify complex tasks/concepts by breaking them down into smaller/simpler units.
+  * _Simplicity_ | Strive to simplify complex tasks/concepts by breaking them down into smaller/simpler units.
 I use plain English to solve a problem at an abstract level first, then translate into code, test-driving the development.
-  * Extensive use of diagrams to map out the systems/concepts I face to more easily reason about them.
-I ran a workshop on diagramming for Junior students at Makers Academy.
-See [this link] (https://github.com/andreamazza89/presentations/tree/master/diagramming_presentation) to the presentation.
+  * _Diagramming_ | Extensive use of diagrams to map out systems/concepts I face to more easily reason about them.
+See [this link] (https://github.com/andreamazza89/presentations/tree/master/diagramming_presentation) to a workshop I wrote and ran for Junior students at Makers Academy.
-  * Designed and overlooked the installation of large-scale residential audio-video-lighting control systems.
+  * _Calm and focus_ | Approach problem solving with focus and calm; I am able to take a step back and take a fresh approach when necessary.
+  * _Troubleshooting_ | Have troubleshooted several systems, both as a Maker and in my previous roles as Live Sound Engineer and Design Manager.
+No matter the system under the lens, I use logic to methodically get to the root of the issue.
+  * _Scientific approach_ |  Follow a scientific method by observing the problem , then formulating hypotheses, finally testing them in order of most likelihood.

 #### Clean code